Automated Discovery of Operable Dynamics from Videos: Methods

 \subsection{Constructing a neural state vector field}

 We used a neural state vector field $\hat{F}$, implemented as a multi-layer perceptron, to describe the system dynamics of the discovered smooth neural state variables, as shown in Equation~\eqref{eq:vector_field}.
-The full model architecture is described in Appendix~\ref{appendix:model_architecture_F}.
+The full model architecture is described in Section~\ref{appendix:learning_nsvf} of the \nameref{appendix}.

 Before the training of $\hat{F}$, we first encoded all sequences into smooth neural state variable trajectories.
 We then filtered out trajectories from each of the training, test, and validation subsets, removing those with any $\norm{\vb{V}_{t+\Delta t} - \vb{V}_t}$ that exceeded their corresponding thresholds, which were set based on the distribution of $\norm{\vb{V}_{t+\Delta t} - \vb{V}_t}$ across their respective subsets, and keeping only those within the 99th percentile.
-Figure~\ref{fig:noFilter} in Appendix~\ref{appendix:training_F} shows that the filtering process improved the prediction accuracy of the trained neural state vector fields for the studied systems.
-The figure also shows the number of trajectories that remained after the filtering process.
+For more details on the effects of this filtering process, please refer to Section~\ref{appendix:learning_nsvf} of the \nameref{appendix}.

 Next, we trained $\hat{F}$ by integrating Equation~\eqref{eq:vector_field} and comparing the resulting integrated trajectories with the ground truth encoded trajectories.
 This was implemented using a NeuralODE \cite{chen2019neuralordinarydifferentialequations, politorchdyn}, aiming to minimize the prediction loss defined by the following loss function: